alexisbellido/salt-django-stack/README.rst

 Pillar setup
 ================

-Create a directory for pillar and point /etc/salt/master to it:
+Create the pillar directory and point /etc/salt/master to it:

 pillar_roots:
   base: